-Nerve pain can occur when nerves become compressed or irritated, or become adhered to scar tissue.
+Nerve pain can occur when nerves become compressed, irritated, or adhered to scar tissue.
 Besides nerve pain, other symptoms include numbness, tingling, and loss of mobility.

-Long Track Nerve Mobilization gets its name from peripheral nerve entrapment, where a nerve, because of an injury, becomes stuck within soft tissue.
+Long tract nerve mobilization gets its name from peripheral nerve entrapment, where a nerve, because of an injury, becomes stuck within soft tissue.

 David Butler pioneered neuromobilization techniques in order to accelerate nerve healing and while reducing nerve pain and numbness and restoring mobility.

 The Butler technique is another manual, hands on therapy that focuses on retraining the brain than to imagine one’s body moving well, to recreate healthy movement.

 Don’t let nerve pain put you out of commission.
 Book an appointment online to get the experienced help of a professional chiropractor from Synergy Health Centre, and get back to living.